തളിരുകൾ

 2 November 2023

-The dead
+The Dead

 Where are the dead?
 We have only one answer.
 They are in Christ.
 They live in Christ.
 Though they 'died,' they live, because Christ lives.
+Our relationship with the saints and the dead are not as an obligation that the non-doing of a veneration or prayers may cause punishment or trouble for us.
+Instead, our relationship with the saints and the dead is of charity, personal and divine.
 The remembering of the dead makes sense only within the communion in Christ as one body.
 All are part of that body.
-The body remembers the members in gratitude and love.
+Remember their lives, the life they endured.
+We remember whom we know in gratitude and love.
+We forgive them and ask forgiveness from them.
 Those who are unknown are remembered in generosity and charity.
-All being in communion is the joy of the entire body.
+All being in communion is the joy of the entire body. ||

 Most Viewed